 In the heart of summer, when the zucchini I find at the greenmarket is the pocket-size kind that feels firm and bouncy with youth, all I want to do is eat it raw.

 But most recently, my raw zucchini obsession has revolved around zucchini noodles: crisp, fresh, graceful on the plate, and so fun to eat.

 Looking closely at the zucchini noodles on my plate that day, I had an epiphany.

-The passion was ignited during our trip to Corsica in the spring: at a sun-bleached restaurant on the isolated bay where we were staying, I was served a dish of fried calamari over zucchini noodles.
+The passion was ignited during a trip to Corsica one spring: at a sun-bleached restaurant on the isolated bay where we were staying, I was served a dish of fried calamari over zucchini noodles.
 Up until then, I’d been sure you needed a spiralizer to make them, and although the Benriner model had been on my wishlist for years, I’d stayed on the fence because I was not sure how well it worked, and reluctant to find room for such a bulky gadget.

 All you need to do is set up the mandoline slicer with the comb-like blade, and feed the zucchini through it along its full length, as if it were riding down a water slide*.

 It is a little precarious, especially when you’re nearly done and only a thin portion of the zucchini remains, so be extra super mega careful, and use the kevlar glove that reader Elaine helpfully recommended, or at least the hand guard, however awkward and annoying it is.
 Alternatively, I’ve heard good things about julienne peelers such as this one, and it may be a good low-cabinet-occupancy option.